Enyuare/camera-control-app/README.md

 cd app
 python3 commandClick.py
 ```
-The camera image will be stored inside the docker container and in an outside directory (the working directory).
+The camera image will be stored inside the docker container.
 To see the image inside the docker container, you can ssh into the container in a new terminal (or existing) with the following command:
 ```sh
 docker exec -it camera-control-app /bin/bash
 ```